 Sweden’s capital city stands across 14 islands, surrounded by the clear blue waters of the lake Mälaren and the Baltic Sea.
 With an abundance of culture, history, outdoor activities, tours, restaurants, and cafes, it’s easy to find something to suit your tastes in this beautiful city.

 Due to its northerly location, the seasons vary greatly in Stockholm, meaning there are some activities that you can only do at certain times of the year.
-This three-day guide includes things that can be done whatever time of year you choose to visit.
+This three-day guide includes things that can be done any time of year you choose to visit.

 How to get to and from the airport